Sidhantaa/PCOS-Detection/README.md

 # PCOS Detection using Binary ML Models

-# Binary Classification of PCOS Diagnosis Using Machine Learning

 * **One Sentence Summary**
 This project uses machine learning models to predict whether a patient has PCOS or not using clinical features from a Kaggle tabular dataset.
 [Kaggle Dataset Link](https://www.kaggle.com/datasets/samikshadalvi/pcos-diagnosis-dataset)